frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 Here ara a few notes about the required connection information:

-- `Host name/address`: You can enter `host.docker.internal` or `localhost`, or `172.17.0.1` for this field, all of these work.
-To find out why in details, you can refer to this [StackOverflow answer](https://stackoverflow.com/questions/72827527/what-is-running-on-host-docker-internal-host).
+- `Host name/address`: You can enter `host.docker.internal` for this field to connect and access PostgreSQL database as it is a running Docker container.
+To briefly explain, the `host.docker.internal` is a hostname that can be used to access services running on your host machine from within a Docker container.
+To find out why in details on this one, you can refer to the [Stackoverflow answer](https://stackoverflow.com/questions/72827527/what-is-running-on-host-docker-internal-host).
 - `Port`: This is just the container port variable you assigned for it when running the container itself which is _5432_.
 - `Username`, `Password`: These two variables of `POSTGRES_USER`, and `POSTGRES_PASSWORD` from the Postgres instance you assigned to it.